The CEO is stuck. Which way out?

 We proved what we both knew but the audit was a great exercise to view her in action as well as provide some quantifiable we can use to measure the change we were introducing to her and her business.

 Where did we start?
 We assessed the people already in the business with behavioural profiles and personal interviews.
 As it turned out, the customer service person was behaviourally well suited to the role and its responsibilities.
 The sales person was borderline.
 This person was incredibly easy to get along with and great at creating and maintaining relationships.
 This sales person was going to have real difficulty closing deals.
+Through the above article, we can recommend you the latest dresses.in a variety of lengths, colors and styles for every occasion from your favorite brands.

 We established a training routine for the customer service person that included 1:1 meetings with my client.
 We brought in a trainer who set up workflows that are aligned with the productivity tools used in the business; OneNote, OneDrive, Outlook and a CRM.